 Is tooth whitening safe?

-Yes, research and clinical studies indicate that whitening teeth under the supervision of a dentist is safe.
+Yes, research and clinical studies indicate that teeth whitening under the supervision of a dentist is safe.
 In fact, many dentists consider whitening the safest cosmetic dental procedure available.
 As with any tooth whitening product, in-office power whitening is not recommended for children under 13 years of age and pregnant or lactating women.

 Do the results last a long time?

-By following some simple post whitening care instructions, your teeth will always be lighter than they were before.
+By following some simple post teeth whitening care instructions, your teeth will always be lighter than they were before.
 We recommend flossing, brushing twice daily with Whitening Toothpaste, and touch-ups with take-home gel.
 These are professional formula products designed specifically to keep your teeth their brightest.
 They are available through our office.

 Is there any difference between over-the-counter tooth whiteners and In-office power whitening?

 Yes!
 Consulting Dr. Smith is always the first step to whitening your teeth safely.
 Over-the-counter tooth whitening strips, brush-on gels and toothpastes take weeks or months to whiten your teeth just a few shades.
-Professional whitening products are clinically proven to whiten your teeth eight shades in one hour or six shades in just one weekend
+Professional whitening products are clinically proven to whiten your teeth eight shades in one hour or six shades in just one weekend.

 How does the In-office Power Whitening System work?

-The Colgate Visible White gel's active ingredient is Hydrogen Peroxide.
-As Hydrogen Peroxide is broken down, oxygen enters the enamel and dentin, bleaching any colored substance while keeping the structure of the tooth unchanged
+The Colgate Visible White gel’s active ingredient is Hydrogen Peroxide.
+As Hydrogen Peroxide is broken down, oxygen enters the enamel and dentin, bleaching any colored substance while keeping the structure of the tooth unchanged.

 Is the In-office procedure painful?

 No. During the procedure, patients can actually watch television or listen to music.
-Many fall asleep.

 Are there any side effects?